MIGRAINES & DISABILITY BENEFITS

 If you do not equal the seizure listing, the SSA will examine your residual functional capacity (RFC).

-The SSA will also consider descriptions about your migraines from you and your family, neighbors and friends.
-If you have severe migraines, then keep a daily journal that documents how often and how long your migraines last.
-This can be used as evidence for your case.
 Additionally, your family and friends can write statements about how often you experience headaches.
 They can also write about how severe your symptoms are and how often your migraines confine you to bed.
-Find out more here about RFC and how it combines with age to eliminate work.
-Also, find out more about SSA’s Medical Vocational Guidelines here.
+Find out how your RFC along with older age proves you cannot work.
+Also, find out about SSA’s Medical Vocational Guidelines.

 Additionally, if you can’t apply online, you can file an application by calling the SSA’s phone number, 1-800-772-1213.
 Or you can schedule an appointment at the local SSA office near you.
 Then, you can apply in person.

-If you need help with the application process, contact the lawyers and staff at Cannon Disability Law to help you.
-We recommend filing for benefits through your Social Security attorney.
-Your lawyer will make sure that your application is complete.
 Additionally, your lawyer can submit your medical records.
 She can also submit other important information with your SSD application.
 Of course, you can also apply without legal assistance.
 Some people prefer to apply on their own.
 Then, if they receive a denial they hire an attorney.
 Either way, you have a better chance of winning benefits if you hire an attorney with experience.

-CANNON DISABILITY LAW CAN FILE YOUR SSDI APPLICATION
+WE CAN HELP FILE YOUR SSDI APPLICATION

 While many people seeking benefits apply on their own, we do not think it is the best course of action.
 The SSA is looking for particular information to see if you can be paid benefits.
 Why not start with hiring a lawyer?
 The lawyer can submit your information for you.
 This may shorten the waiting time for a decision.
 However, even if you hire a lawyer to help submit your application, you may still receive a denial.
 Most people receive a denial after the initial application.
 Do not give up.
 Additionally, if you receive a denial, make sure you file a timely appeal.